lyteword/chspurgeon-tod/volume-4/psalm-80.md

 **Verse 8.** *"Thou hast brought a vine out of Egypt, "* etc. The blessings are here placed before us in figurative language, taken from the *vine,* and the care usually expended upon it.
 They are,

-1\.The transplanting of the vine from an unfruitful to a very rich and fertile soil.
+1\.
+The transplanting of the vine from an unfruitful to a very rich and fertile soil.

-2\.Its plantation and care.
+2\.
+Its plantation and care.

-3\.Its incredible fruitfulness derived hence. *Venema.*
+3\.
+Its incredible fruitfulness derived hence. *Venema.*

 **Verses 8-19.** Mant's version of the passage is so exquisite that we quote it in full:

-8\.Thy hands from Egypt brought a goodly vine, And planted fair in fertile Palestine;
+8\.
+Thy hands from Egypt brought a goodly vine, And planted fair in fertile Palestine;

-9\.Cleared for its grasping roots the unpeopled land, And gave it high to rise, and firm to stand.
+9\.
+Cleared for its grasping roots the unpeopled land, And gave it high to rise, and firm to stand.

-10\.Far over the eternal hills her shadow spread, Her tendrils wreathed the cedar's towering head;
+10\.
+Far over the eternal hills her shadow spread, Her tendrils wreathed the cedar's towering head;

-11\.And, as the centre of the land she stood, Her branches reaches the sea, her boughs the eastern flood.
+11\.
+And, as the centre of the land she stood, Her branches reaches the sea, her boughs the eastern flood.

-12\.Why hast thou now her hedges rent away, And left her bare, the passing traveller's prey?
+12\.
+Why hast thou now her hedges rent away, And left her bare, the passing traveller's prey?

-13\.The field fed beast devours each tender shoot, Fierce from the wood the boar assails her root.
+13\.
+The field fed beast devours each tender shoot, Fierce from the wood the boar assails her root.

-14\.Return, O God; from heaven thine eyes incline; Behold, and visit this neglected vine:
+14\.
+Return, O God; from heaven thine eyes incline; Behold, and visit this neglected vine:

-15\.Regard the plant, thou once didst love so well, And chief thy pleasant branch, the hope of Israel.
+15\.
+Regard the plant, thou once didst love so well, And chief thy pleasant branch, the hope of Israel.

-16\.Burnt though she be and rent, her haughty foe The deathly terrors of thy wrath shall know.
+16\.
+Burnt though she be and rent, her haughty foe The deathly terrors of thy wrath shall know.

-17\.But on the man, by thee with strength array'd, The Son of Man by thee for conquest made,
+17\.
+But on the man, by thee with strength array'd, The Son of Man by thee for conquest made,

-18\.Thy hand shall rest; till we thy triumph see, Resound thy praise, and still remember thee.
+18\.
+Thy hand shall rest; till we thy triumph see, Resound thy praise, and still remember thee.

-19\.Turn us again, thou God of heaven's high powers, Beam with thy radiance forth, and peace shall still be ours.
+19\.
+Turn us again, thou God of heaven's high powers, Beam with thy radiance forth, and peace shall still be ours.

 **Verse 14.** *Look down from heaven, and behold.* This prayer is fit for none but the truly contrite, and those who are in heart returning.
 Otherwise, with what conscience could we entreat God to look down from heaven and behold our affairs?
 Should we not inflame his anger all the more, if, besides living in sin, we dared to challenge the all holy eyes of God to behold from heaven our wickedness? *Musculus.*